SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Beyond Meat, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of July 10, 2023 – (NASDAQ: BYND)

-NEW YORK, June 01, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Beyond Meat, Inc..
+NEW YORK, June 08, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Beyond Meat, Inc.

 Shareholders who purchased shares of BYND during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.